Is the “Brave New World” of a Hyper-connected Society a Fiction, or are we Already Living the Story?

 A dystopian idea of the always happy hyper-connected society

 Almost a century ago, Huxley created a story about a society in which everybody is happy all the time.
 How could that be possible?
-Well, the author of “Brave New World” formed an idea of a population in which humans are always connected, entertained, never feel alone, and have everything within reach.
-If they do feel a little blue, they are provided with a magic Soma pill that takes their troubles away.
+Well, the author of “Brave New World” formed an idea of a population living in a hyperconnected world, in which humans are always connected, entertained, never feel alone, and have everything within their reach.
+If they do feel a little blue, a magic Soma pill would make their troubles fade away.

 Sounds like the perfect dream?
 Not entirely.
 Hyper-connectivity also meant no privacy.
 It meant that everything belonged to everyone, and there was no place for private property or private relations.

 So, is this something we should be worried about in the future?
-Or maybe it is already happening on some levels?
+Or are we already living in a hyperconnected society to some extent?

 A big part of the world’s population is now living in a digital information and wireless communication society.
 Digital culture and society have changed the way we spend our time – communicating, working, shopping, playing, and simply living.
 Mobile phones and then social media have made us more connected than ever.
 Incoming 5G services will only strengthen this trend.

-So the idea of hyper-connected society, and it’s adaption in the Peacock series, doesn’t really seem so unrealistic.
-As a matter of fact, we share most of our private information online, and sometimes even stream events in real-time, which makes us dangerously close to this dystopian idea of hyper-connection.
+So the idea of a hyperconnected society, as portrayed in the Peacock series, doesn’t really seem so unrealistic.
+As a matter of fact, we share most of our private information online, and sometimes even stream events in real-time, which makes us dangerously close to this dystopian idea of hyperconnection.

 While the Google project has not yet gained the predicted popularity, more and more companies (including Facebook, Amazon, Snap and Lenovo) are planning on rolling out their own similar projects in 2021.
 This leads us to believe that we’re not far away from the big popularity boom of these gadgets, and of connectivity becoming even more important.